Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/Billing Conductor.md

 - **Large Enterprises**: For enterprises with multiple departments or projects, it allows financial teams to allocate AWS costs accurately, ensuring that each department or project is charged according to its actual usage.

-- **Software as a Service (SaaS) Providers**: SaaS companies can utilize it to manage the costs of multi-tenant architectures where different customers may have varying pricing agreements.
+- **Software as a Service (SaaS) Providers**: [[Software-as-a-Service|SaaS]] companies can utilize it to manage the costs of multi-tenant architectures where different customers may have varying pricing agreements.

 AWS Billing Conductor is a powerful tool for any organization that needs detailed control over AWS billing and cost allocation, providing the capabilities needed to tailor billing to specific business requirements and customer agreements.